Once again, President Biden has reversed the immigration course taken by the Trump Administration regarding the Temporary Protection program.

 Due to the short-term protections for immigrants from nations granted TPS, citizens from Sudan and South Sudan should assess their eligibility for other immigration benefits.

-Although the Supreme Court cut off the possibility of a direct path for permanent residence from a grant of TPS, some TPS recipients, past and present, may be able to seek a green card under various other options.
+Although the Supreme Court cut off the possibility of a direct path for permanent residence from a grant of TPS, some TPS recipients, past and present, may be able to seek a green card under other options.

 The actions taken by the Biden Administration are steps in a good direction.
 Yet, the long-term goals of most TPS grantees mandate exploring such measures.